WallStreetMojo

 #7 – Improve overall business efficiency and build a relationship of trust among internal stakeholders

-#9 – To Keep-Up with the Competition and Everchanging Dynamic Environment
+#9 - To Keep Up with the Competition and Ever Changing Dynamic Environment

-The auditing also ensures that the business can retain its competitive edge over its competitors when operating in a dynamic and everchanging industry.
+The auditing also ensures that the business can retain its competitive edge over its competitors when operating in a dynamic and ever changing industry.

 #10 – Role of Technology Driving Audit

-As technology progressed and attained a new level, it has ensured that the process of audit is a part of it as a supplemental and supporting activity.
+As technology progressed and attained a new level, it has ensured that the audit process is a part of it as a supplemental and supporting activity.
 The digitalization of financial transactions has ensured that a digital audit trail replaces manual paper trails.
 Each digital audit trail would cover the time of booking, time of receipt, amount of transactions, and the parties involved in that transaction with a unique reference number ensuring an enhanced transparency level.

 Recommended Articles